-‘Real Housewives of Beverly Hills’: Kyle Richards Won’t Be Attending Barron Hilton’s Wedding, Reports ‘People’
+‘Real Housewives Of Beverly Hills’: Kyle Richards Won’t Be Attending Barron Hilton’s Wedding, Reports ‘People’

 Happy Birthday ❤️????to My BEAUTIFUL little sister.. @kylerichards18 ????
 I love you so much! ❤️This is going to be amazing year for you????Your lucky #18 and 2018 is here‼️I’m so grateful to call you my sister..& and for all the special time we spend together ❤️❤️Wishing you Health, Love, Peace & Happiness & all your dreams ????to come true..????❌⭕️ ❤️❤️#birthday #sisters #love #grateful

 Throughout her time on The Real Housewives of Beverly Hills, Kyle Richards has been open with the ongoing tension between herself and her sisters, mainly Kathy Hilton.
-As fans may have seen, Richards admitted to Andy Cohen during the Season 8 reunion that she and Hilton hadn’t spoken to one another for six months and during another reunion, she said their feud began when her husband, Mauricio Umansky, left their real estate company, Hilton and Hyland, and launched competing firm The Agency.
+As fans may have seen, Richards admitted to Andy Cohen during the Season 8 reunion that she and Hilton hadn’t spoken to one another for six months and during another reunion, she said their feud began when her husband, Mauricio Umansky, left their real estate company, Hilton and Hyland, and launched a competing firm, The Agency.

-As for Richards’ relationship with sister Kim, the two women have been at odds from time to time but currently, they appear to be in a good place.
+As for Richards’ relationship with sister Kim, the two women have been at odds from time to time, but currently, they appear to be in a good place.

 As the end of last year, after starring on The Real Housewives of Beverly Hills since its first season, Kim Richards chose to walk away from the show and focus on her sober life, her children, and her grandson.